-Simply place the main ingredients in your blender/food processor.
-I know it doesn’t look too appealing but…
+Place the main ingredients in your blender/food processor.
+I know it doesn’t look too appealing, but…

-It blends up to be the consistency of pudding and you’ll probably be licking the bowl clean like I did.
+It blends up to be the consistency of pudding, and you’ll probably be licking the bowl clean as I did.
 In fact, I can’t decide if I like the batter or the brownies better, both are delicious!

 Once done, let cool a bit.
 They remind me somewhat of Reese’s peanut butter cups in brownie form (they were an old favorite before my transition).

 Break one open and say Ahhh!
 They pair perfectly with a tall glass of milk or fresh seasonal berries.

 And there you have it, delicious, guilt-free Supreme Vegan Black Bean Brownies!

 - You may like to make these without the peanut butter swirl opting to mix in 1/2 cup or so of fresh raspberries, blackberries or blueberries to the batter for something different.

 Store black bean brownies in an airtight container on the counter for up to 5 days.
 For longer storage, they can be kept in the refrigerator for up to 10 days.

 Adjusting For Dietary Restrictions